syscoin/syscoind-rpc/README.md

 ### Services

-The client is segmented into several different "service areas" that mostly correspond to the areas in the syscoin core help and syscoin.readme.io.
+The client is segmented into several different "service areas" that mostly correspond 1 to 1 to the areas in the syscoin core help and syscoin.readme.io.
 All service methods listed below:

 * perform validation on the arguments they receive (a combination of type checking and format checking...for example, calling client.generationServices.generate(-5000) will throw an exception).
 * on successful validation, format the arguments into an RPC call (or multiple RPC calls in certain situations), which is delegated to the *callRpc* method listed above